DecisionsDev/odm-docker-kubernetes/helm/stable/odmcharts/README.md

 ```

 This command deploys `odmcharts` on the Kubernetes cluster in the default configuration.
-For information about the parameters that can be configured during the installation, see the [configuration](#configuration) section.
+For information about the parameters that can be configured during the installation, see the [Configuration](#configuration) section.

 > **Tip**: You ca list all releases by using the `helm list` command.